jutonz/event_bus-wiki/Creating-Event-Consumers.md

 The `event_bus` library comes with an efficient solution to internal process communication.
 Unlike other event bus implementations, `event_bus` doesn't deliver the event data directly to its subscribers.
-It delivers the identifier of the event and topic name which can be queued with minimal memory footprint.
+Rather, it delivers the identifier of the event and topic name which can be queued with minimal memory footprint.
 With this behavior, subscriber query the event data when they are ready to process the event.

 ### Simple Event Consumer Implementation

-All modules that implements `process/1` function can be a consumer for `event_bus` events.
-Here is a working sample of a simple consumer:
+Any module which implements `process/1` can be a consumer for `event_bus` events.
+Here is a working example of a simple consumer:

 ```elixir
 defmodule MyFirstConsumer do